Life with the Samsung Odyssey G9 49″ Monitor – my review

 Around the back: Samsung use a glossy back plate with a built-in cable tidy

-Triple monitors vs a 49″ Ultra Wide
+Triple Monitors vs a 49″ Ultra Wide?

 You might be wondering why I’ve updated from triple monitors to a single 49″ ultra-wide.

-To be honest, I’ve always found the extra cables and messing around with bezel alignment to be painful enough to find frustrating.
-There’s something about triples, if you’re time poor like I am, you always find yourself messing around with settings for longer than actual racing.
-My 27″ triples were good, but not as high res as the Samsung is.
+To be honest, I’ve always found the extra cables and messing around with bezel alignment and FOV to be painful enough to find frustrating.
+There’s something about triples, if you’re time-poor like I am, you always find yourself messing around with settings for longer than actually racing.

 Samsung G9 installed and running beautifully

-I was also having problems with NVIDIA surround and my 2080 RTX ti.
+I was also having problems with NVIDIA Surround and my 2080 RTX ti.
 I’d frequently get a black screen which was unrecoverable unless I rebooted into safe mode and uninstalled the driver.
 Not cool!
 Since simplifying my setup I’ve found it’s easier to keep things tidy and I have next to no problems with the field of view (FOV) settings anymore.
 When you’re in a racing helmet you don’t have anything like the FOV of a simulator, so I never felt like I was losing much there.
-And, the visuals on the G9 are stunning.

 the Samsung G9's cable tidy feature